 “We have no idea what these chimps were given," Benzer says.
 "As a research facility, by law, they do not have to disclose what the chimps were given.
 So in the records kept, all we see is, ‘Serum A given at 10 a.m, returned to pen, liver biopsy every month,’ and so on.
 We simply don’t know what they were given and what kind of side effects they may bring in years to come."

 Upon taking the job as the sanctuary’s veterinarian, Benzer began consulting with medical doctors instead of vets to get a better understanding of what these chimps were facing.
-Now, she makes her daily rounds to the islands, visiting with each group’s caregiver, discussing their behavior, observing the chimps in their habitat and taking action when needed.
+Now, she makes her daily rounds to the islands, visiting with each group’s caregiver to discuss their behavior, observing the chimps in their habitat and taking action when needed.
 Equipped with a mobile vet unit (a converted RV), she can do much of the procedures—radiography, dental work and routine testing—directly from the field.
 She has partnered with Stuart Veterinary Hospitals for MRIs and ultrasounds.

 But for all physical and medical ailments these chimps may have, it’s the emotional damage that is the hardest to treat.
 Most suffer from post-traumatic stress disorder, many have anxiety and suffer from depression and some even self-mutilate.
 Many rock back and forth, an action not observed in the wild, while others simply cannot interact in family groups—a chimp’s natural instinct—and must live in the “Special Needs House.”